Fort Lauderdale Wrongful Death Lawyer

 - Other blood relatives or adoptive siblings who were dependent on decedent for support or services

 This isn’t an exhaustive list, and there are some exceptions.
 For example, a child born out-of-wedlock can automatically recover damages in a wrongful death case involving the loss of a mother.
 However, he or she will only be able to recover for loss of a father if the father had formally recognized the child as his own and as obligated to contribute support.
 Similarly, surviving spouses who were legally separated for years may not be entitled to pursue damages.
+A Fort Lauderdale wrongful death attorney can advise you on whether you may have a claim.

 The statute allows claims to be brought by decedent’s personal estate representative, who works to recover damages for benefit of survivors.
 That means there is only one plaintiff, even if there are multiple people who have a rightful claim.
 If the case is successful, damages are distributed among the survivors, referred to as “distributees.”Types of Damages in Wrongful Death Lawsuits